 Maffucci syndrome is a disorder that primarily affects the bones and skin.
-It is characterized by multiple enchondromas, which are noncancerous (benign) growths of cartilage that develop on the bones.
-These growths most commonly occur in the limb bones, especially in the hands and feet; however, they may also occur in the skull, ribs, and vertebrae.
+It is characterized by multiple enchondromas, which are noncancerous (benign) growths of cartilage that develop within the bones.
+These growths most commonly occur in the limb bones, especially in the bones of the hands and feet; however, they may also occur in the skull, ribs, and bones of the spine (vertebrae).
 Enchondromas may result in severe bone deformities, shortening of the limbs, and fractures.

 Maffucci syndrome is very rare.
 Since it was first described in 1881, fewer than 200 cases have been reported worldwide.

 In most people with Maffucci syndrome, the disorder is caused by mutations in the IDH1 or IDH2 gene.
 These genes provide instructions for making enzymes called isocitrate dehydrogenase 1 and isocitrate dehydrogenase 2, respectively.
 These enzymes convert a compound called isocitrate to another compound called 2-ketoglutarate.
 This reaction also produces a molecule called NADPH, which is necessary for many cellular processes.
 IDH1 or IDH2 gene mutations cause the enzyme produced from the respective gene to take on a new, abnormal function.
 Although these mutations have been found in some cells of enchondromas and hemangiomas in people with Maffucci syndrome, the relationship between the mutations and the signs and symptoms of the disorder is not well understood.

 Mutations in other genes may also account for some cases of Maffucci syndrome.